 Settling on a fair distribution of assets is no doubt one of the most arduous aspects of going through a divorce.
 Things become exponentially more difficult in the event one of the parties is not truthfully disclosing all of their assets.
 While most divorce lawyers have plenty of experience dealing with undisclosed bank accounts, bonds, stocks, or income, cryptocurrency is a new asset class lawyers are starting to confront during divorce proceedings.
 However, cryptocurrency can prove to be more difficult to track and prove ownership of than other assets, resulting in a rise of demand for cryptocurrency experts.
 Furthermore, cryptocurrency can be difficult to discover and even more difficult to seize when an individual elects to not be truthful during divorce proceedings.

 It’s not uncommon for people to be financially deceptive with their significant other.
 A poll commissioned by NEFE suggested that 31% of people have been deceptive with their partner about money.
 However, it is far less common for a spouse to knowingly and willfully engage in significant financial deception during divorce proceedings given legal repercussions.
-It does indeed happen though, and cryptocurrency is ideal asset class a spouse could utilize if they want to be malicious and hide wealth during divorce proceedings.
+It does indeed happen though, and cryptocurrency is an ideal asset class a spouse could utilize if they want to be malicious and hide wealth during divorce proceedings.

 Cryptocurrency – An Ideal Asset Class

 A malicious spouse may elect not to disclose cryptocurrency assets already held, or they may elect to be even more malicious by selling some of their traditional assets and acquiring cryptocurrency during or prior to divorce proceedings.
 Cryptocurrency is an ideal asset class to attempt to hide wealth because:

 - Cryptocurrency cannot be requisitioned by traditional means.
 There is no central authority to send a court order to.